OWASP/owasp-mastg/Document/0x04b-Mobile-App-Security-Testing.md

 * **Fuzz Vectors**<sup>[6]</sup> - fuzz vectors may be used to provide a list of known risky values likely to cause undefined or dangerous behavior in an app.
 Using such a list focuses tests more closely on likely problems, reducing the number of false positives and decreasing the test execution time.

-### Common Pitfalls

-#### False Positives From Web App Scanners

-A typical reflected XSS attack is executed by sending a URL to the victim(s), which for example can contain a payload to connect to some exploitation framework like BeeF<sup>[2]</sup>.
-When clicking on it a reverse tunnel is established with the Beef server in order to attack the victim(s).
-As a WebView is only a slim browser, it is not possible for a user to insert a URL into a WebView of an app as no address bar is available.
-Also, clicking on a link will not open the URL in a WebView of an app, instead it will open directly within the default browser of the respective mobile device.
-Therefore, a typical reflected Cross-Site Scripting attack that targets a WebView in an app is not applicable and will not work.

-If an attacker finds a stored Cross-Site Scripting vulnerability in an endpoint, or manages to get a Man-in-the-middle (MITM) position and injects JavaScript into the response, then the exploit will be sent back within the response.
-The attack will then be executed directly within the WebView.
-This can become dangerous in case:

-* JavaScript is not deactivated in the WebView (see OMTG-ENV-005)
-* File access is not deactivated in the WebView (see OMTG-ENV-006)
-* The function addJavascriptInterface() is used (see OMTG-ENV-008)

-In summary, a reflected Cross-Site Scripting is no concern for a mobile App, but a stored Cross-Site Scripting vulnerability or MITM injected JavaScript can become a dangerous vulnerability if the WebView if configured insecurely.

-The same problems with reflected XSS also applied to CSRF attacks.
-A typical CSRF attack is executed by sending a URL to the victim(s) that contains a state changing request like creation of a user account or triggering a financial transaction.
-Just as with XSS, it is not possible for a user to insert a URL into a WebView of an app.
-Therefore a typical CSRF attack that targets a WebView in an app is not applicable.

-The basis for CSRF attacks, access to session cookies of all browser tabs and attaching them automatically if a request to a web page is executed is not applicable on mobile platforms.
-This is the default behavior of full blown browsers.
-Every app has, due to the sandboxing mechanism, it's own web cache and stores it's own cookies, if WebViews are used.
-Therefore a CSRF attack against a mobile app is by design not possible as the session cookies are not shared with the Android browser.

-Only if a user logs in by using the Android browser (instead of using the mobile App) a CSRF attack would be possible, as then the session cookies are accessible for the browser instance.

 #### References

 * [1] MASVS - https://github.com/OWASP/owasp-masvs